greatpresident/sofa_alert/README.md

 A Chrome extension scanning who catch sofa in my Renren.com

 usage:
+  0. Click "Download ZIP" and extract the archive.
   1. Add it on your Chrome:
     Chrome > Extensions > Load unpacked extension... > select the folder.
   2. Sign in Renren.com.